 Tennessee woman runs for office after state's abortion ban puts her life at risk

 Last week's election results in Ohio and Virginia showed abortion rights remain a powerful issue on the ballot, suggesting women rights are likely to continue to be a key topic for voters in many states.
-In Tennessee, terminating a pregnancy even if the mother's life is at risk is prohibited, and this has affected women like Allie Phillips, who is now running for state office in Tennessee as a result of her experience.
+In Tennessee, terminating a pregnancy is prohibited in nearly all circumstances, and this has affected women like Allie Phillips, who is now running for state office in Tennessee as a result of her experience.

 Phillips, a Tennessee native, never imagined she would run for elected office.
 She also never thought she'd be forced to leave her home state to obtain an abortion to end a pregnancy that was risking her life.